melvsalonga/EdgeTTS/README.md

 # Edge TTS Text-to-Speech Converter

 ## Overview
 Edge TTS Text-to-Speech Converter is a Python application that leverages Microsoft Edge TTS for converting text to speech.
-It features a user-friendly Gradio interface and supports both single and multi-speaker modes, subtitle generation (.srt), and file uploads for text input (TXT or SRT formats).
+It features a user-friendly Gradio interface and supports both single and multi-speaker modes, subtitle generation (.srt), and file uploads for text input (TXT, SRT, PDF, or DOCX formats).
 Key functionalities include smart format detection for plain text or SRT subtitle files, and the ability to adjust speech rate and pitch for customized audio output.

 ## Installation